 During night walks in Kibale Forest, this lovely primate can be spotted.

-B. Carnivores Animals In Kibale
+2. Carnivores Animals In Kibale- Wildlife In Kibale Forest

-Though numerous carnivore animals in Kibale forest national park have been recorded, they’re hardly spotted.
+Though numerous carnivores animals in Kibale forest national park have been recorded, they’re hardly spotted.

-Here are the incredible carnivores animals in Kibale
+Here are the incredible carnivores animals in Kibale National Park

 Leopards- Panthera Pardus

-For many, Leopards can be confused with a Cheetah.
+Physical appearance: For many, Leopards can be confused with a Cheetah.
 However, they can be differentiated.

-Female Leopards mostly give birth to 2-4 cubs frequently in caves, hollow trees, and thickets.
+Reproduction: Female Leopards usually give birth to 2-4 cubs frequently in caves, hollow trees, and thickets.
 Their cubs are born with sealed eyes that open after 4-9 days.

 Though on the animal checklist of Kibale Forest, only lucky individuals can encounter one.

 Serval Cats- Leptailurus Serval

 Note their golden-yellow-to-buff coat spotted and striped with black, and has a short black-tipped tail.

-The serval has the longest legs of any cat relative to its body size.
+The serval has the longest legs of any Cat relative to its body size.

 They’re rarely spotted in Kibale national forest.
 In Uganda, Entebbe zoo is the best place to see them.

 African Golden Cats- Caracal Aurata

 African Golden Cats are wild Cats endemic to rainforests.
 They’re close relatives of both the Caracal and the Serval Cats.

-These beautiful Cats have spots ranging from faded tan to black though, limited to the belly and inner legs.
+These beautiful cats have spots ranging from faded tan to black though, limited to the belly and inner legs.

 Its undersides and areas around the eyes, cheeks, chin, and throat are lighter in color to almost white.
 Its tail is darker on the top and either heavily banded, lightly banded or plain, ending in a black tip.